 The Starscream: Several.
 Lanfear is the best example; she wants to defeat the Dark One, take his place, and rule the universe with her lover.
 Other Forsaken are just waiting for the chance to stab in the back the one placed in charge of them by the Dark One.
 Padan Fain was a loyal servant of the Dark One until traumatic experiences gave him both a grudge and some unusual powers, and now he's equally willing to stab Darkfriends and heroes as he finds them.
 See Chronic Backstabbing Disorder above.
 Liandrin is also a prominent example of how not to be one, since even when shown how truly insignificant her powers were, she continued to try supplanting Moghedien so as to curry favor with the other Forsaken.
 This didn't work out well for her at all, and as of the most recent book she still hasn't gotten free of the punishment Moghedien gave her—which short of being stilled is the worst Fate Worse Than Death a channeler can suffer.

-All the Forsaken wish to supplant Ishamael as Nae'blis (the Dark One's Dragon).
+All the Forsaken wish to supplant Ishamael as Nae'blis (The Dragon of the Dark One).
 The Dark One offered the position to all of them in Lord of Chaos to encourage the competition.
 The only exception is Demandred, who cares nothing for rule in any degree except in how it helps him to achieve his primary goal: defeating the Dragon.

 Start X to Stop X: In the twelfth book, its revealed that in order to keep the Dark One sealed away, they first need to break the seals on the prison, so they can remake the seals even stronger.